 What you eat during your pregnancy has a direct effect on the growth and development of your baby.
 It is important to eat a well-balanced diet that includes lean meats or meat alternatives,

-whole grains, low-fat dairy products, and plenty of
+, low-fat dairy products, and plenty of

-fruits and vegetables.
+.
 In addition to increasing your consumption of healthy foods, there are certain foods you need to limit or avoid.
 Some foods contain substances that can affect your baby’s development, while others put you at risk of developing an infection that can be passed to your baby.

 Mercury is naturally found in the environment and is also released by industrial pollution.
 When mercury settles into water, it is converted into methylmercury, a more dangerous form.
 Methylmercury can accumulate in the fatty tissue of fish.
 Most fish contain trace amounts of methylmercury, which is unlikely to cause harm.
 But, large, predatory fish can contain high levels of methylmercury.